 Job Descriptions: Signed job descriptions are required for ALL Non-UC Student Assistant positions and are created by the department outside of Job Builder.
-The department must submit a request via Service Now, to HR Compensation for review and approval of any Non-UC Student prior to any hire.
-On the request the department indicates the reason for needing to hire a Non-UC Student Assistant, and includes information on where they are a registered student.
+The department must submit a request via ServiceNow, to HR Compensation for review and approval of any Non-UC Student position prior to hire.
+On the request the department indicates what is prompting the need to hire a Non-UC Student Assistant, and includes information on where the candidate is a registered student.

-Appointment Information: All Non-UC Student Assistants will be hired as limited appointments, not to attain 1000 hours in any rolling 12 months.
-These positions are not meant to be career.
+Appointment Information: All Non-UC Student Assistants positions are limited appointments, and are limited to a duration of one quarter.
+These positions are not meant to be Career appointments.
 These are non-exempt, hourly positions and therefore FLSA (overtime) rules apply.
 Be sure and calculate premium overtime if the employee works over 40 hours in a work week.
 If the employee works 50% or more in a given calendar month, then they are eligible to earn sick leave and holiday pay (if there are any holidays in the month).